7RU7H/Archive/Development/APIs/API-Hacking.md

 		- Access controls relevant to each
 	- Avoid using production data with non-production API deployments
 - Retirement planning
-- API documentation available to those authorized to use the API
+- API documentation available to those authorised to use the API
 - Generate documentation automatically by adopting open standards
 - Document all aspects of your API
 - Perform risk analysis on newer versions that include security improvements